cfech/aws-ai-practitioner/cheatsheet.md

 ## Bedrock
 * **Amazon Bedrock** - Managed AI foundation models
+  * Smaller models are cheaper
+  * Have to use provisioned throughput for for customized models
 * **Guardrails for Bedrock** - Safety rules for AI apps
 * **Agents for Bedrock** - AI that performs actions
 * **Knowledge Bases for Bedrock** - Connect AI to private data (RAG)